Geneus003/DiscordBot_GachiMusic/README.md

 ## Also we add

-- bot will leave inactive voice channel(where just bot)
+- bot will leave inactive voice channel(where just one bot)